diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 ---
-title: Creating interactive Futhark GUIs
+title: Creating Interactive Futhark GUIs
 author: Niels G. W. Serup
 description: Using PyGame and PyOpenCL to interact with Futhark programs in simple graphical user interfaces.
 ---